PECOS-packages/PECOS/design/instr-program-rationale.md

 state, incomplete basis support, position-dependent lifecycle behavior, and renderer-specific semantic side passes.

-SLR provides the main HDL analogy and useful lower/middle circuit experience.
-The new implementation should carry that experience into typed, Rust-owned, serializable graphs without depending on SLR or reproducing its original transpiler goal.
+SLR provides more than an HDL analogy: it builds complex QEC implementations from simpler primitives and composition rules in the same broad language.
+The new implementation keeps that self-hosting idea while making the instruction vocabulary open and linkable.
+Larger graph bodies may depend on instructions whose definitions or realizations are supplied later.
+PECOS should carry this experience into Rust-owned, serializable graphs without depending on the SLR runtime or reproducing its original transpiler goal.

 ## Detailed Rust model